shaharke/node-ansible/README.md

 ## Execution Result

-The `exec` function returns a [Q promise](http://documentup.com/kriskowal/q/) with the result of the command execution:
+The `exec` function returns a [Q promise](http://documentup.com/kriskowal/q/) with the result of the executed command:

 ```javascript
 var promise = playbook.exec();